visgl/loaders.gl/docs/upgrade-guide.md

 ## Upgrading to v3.4

-- `WMSService` - the `srs` parameters has been renamed to `crs` preferring the WMS 1.3.0 conventions.
+- `WMSService` - the `srs` parameters has been renamed to `crs` in alignment with the most recent WMS 1.3.0 conventions.

 ## Upgrading to v3.2